How To Start a Research Paper

 Example: Goal: To contribute valuable insights into the complex interplay between climate change, human activities, and biodiversity loss in tropical rainforests. |

-Preliminary research involves gathering background information on your topic from credible and scholarly sources.
-This step helps you grasp existing knowledge, identify research gaps, and refine the direction of your study.
+Preliminary research involves gathering background information on your topic from scholarly and credible sources.
+This will help you grasp existing knowledge, identify research gaps, and refine the direction of your study.

 - Utilize academic databases and libraries